Gatlinburg fire victims: Houses destroyed, relatives missing

 "All of Wiley Oakley (Drive) was gone.
 I mean it was completely on fire," he told WATE.
 "I actually drove our van up the road in the fire to get to our house, and when I got there it was completely engulfed."

-Reed has frantically asked shelters whether his wife and daughters are there -- but so far, to no avail.
+Reed has frantically asked shelters if his wife and daughters were there -- but so far, to no avail.

 Watering down the house